OpenEuroLLM/oellm-autoexp/config/experiments/diana/README.md

 Since this experiment is meant for debugging auto-cooldown purposes, the token budget, warmup_iters, save_interval, and hyperparameter sweeps have been significantly reduced.

-2. **Reproduce Niccolo's experiments**
+### Reproduce Niccolo's experiments

-Launch `python scripts/run_autoexp.py --config-name experiments/diana/dense_50M_20BT`.
-This experiment is meant to run one stable run up to 20BT and decay at 12 and 20BT.
+- 50M-20BT experiment: Launch `python scripts/run_autoexp.py --config-name experiments/diana/dense_50M_20BT`.
+This experiment runs one stable training job up to 20BT and 2 decay jobs at 12 and 20BT.
 The configurations are from [here](https://wandb.ai/openeurollm-project/dense_scaling/reports/Baseline-Runs-Check--VmlldzoxNTc5NDAxMQ).
 Results [here](https://wandb.ai/openeurollm-project/sanity-checks?nw=nwuserdianaonutu).

-Adjustments from the `main` of the experiments configuration file:
+- 50M-50BT experiment: Launch `python scripts/run_autoexp.py --config-name experiments/diana/dense_50M_50BT`.
+This experiment runs one stable training job up to 50BT and 1 decay job at 50BT.

+#### Important adjustments
 - add `legacy_tokenizer` and set it to `True` to support the old tokenizer system using the vocab and merges files
 - add `wandb_entity` and `tensorboard_dir` for wandb logging
 - add `save` for checkpointing